gdelhumeau/xwiki-build-script/README.md

 Options
 ===
 * `-U`: same as maven, it will force the update of the dependencies.
-* `-am`: (to be implemented) means 'Also Make dependencies'.
+* `-am`: means 'Also Make dependencies'.
 Instead of downloading them, all dependencies that have their sources in the `xwiki-enterprise` directory will be compiled.
 So it does not concern dependencies like `xwiki-platform`, `xwiki-rendering` and `xwiki-commons`.

 Contact
 ===